Stefanomarton/DotFiles/README.md

 ## Starship

-Starship is a cross shell prompt, highly configurabhe, with a lot of module available, without all the bloat that comes with p10k for oh-my-zsh, for example.
+Starship is a cross shell prompt, highly configurable, with a lot of module available, without all the bloat that comes with p10k for oh-my-zsh, for example.

 I keep it very simple with a kind of lambda theme, vi-mode indicator, directory path and git module.